emikes919/eddymikes_blog/_posts/2024-05-05-i-wish-studied-engineering-in-college.md

 …that I started seeing the true value of engineering.

-<p class="main-section">Programming showed me the power of thinking like an engineer<p>
+<p class="main-section">Programming showed me the power of thinking like an engineer</p>

 As a stuff-learning graduate, most of the problems I solved in college had one solution.
 If I learned how to get to that solution, I was awarded with a good grade.
 Good for me!